awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

 1. If you use a text editor, save the file\.
 If you use the AWS CLI to create your deployment, reference the AppSpec file if it's on your hard drive or in an Amazon S3 bucket\.
 If you use the console, you must push your AppSpec file to Amazon S3\.

-### YAML AppSpec File Template for an Amazon ECS Deployment with Instructions<a name="app-spec-template-yaml-ecs"></a>
+### YAML AppSpec file template for an Amazon ECS deployment with instructions<a name="app-spec-template-yaml-ecs"></a>

 The following is a YAML template of an AppSpec file for an Amazon ECS deployment with all available options\.
-For information about lifecycle events to use in the `hooks` section, see [AppSpec 'hooks' Section for an Amazon ECS Deployment](reference-appspec-file-structure-hooks.md#appspec-hooks-ecs)\.
+For information about lifecycle events to use in the `hooks` section, see [AppSpec 'hooks' section for an Amazon ECS deployment](reference-appspec-file-structure-hooks.md#appspec-hooks-ecs)\.

 ```
 # This is an appspec.yml template file for use with an Amazon ECS deployment in CodeDeploy.